For safety reasons some activities are prohibited by Girlguiding

 The Maritime and Coastguard Agency (MCA) are also calling for these lanterns to be banned as they can be confused with emergency red flares.

-War games, including laser tag, virtual reality war games and paintball - this includes all games in which players simulate a war or battle situation by firing at other players.
+War games, including laser tag, virtual reality war games and paintball - This covers physical games in which players simulate or re-enact a war/battle situation using weapons towards others towards other players, or human and animal-shaped targets.

-Girlguiding does not allow games where weapons of any form are fired at human- or animal-shaped targets.
-This activity is prohibited because Girlguiding feels it does not fit with the aims and objectives of guiding.
-However, paintball guns and laser guns are permitted if fired at other objects, for example, in a coconut shy activity.
+However, weapons such as paintball guns and laser guns are permitted if fired at other objects, for example, in a coconut shy activity.

 Activities you can enjoy

-This list of prohibited activities is very short in comparison to all the activities held on the Activity Finder!
-Search around to find something exciting and adventurous for your unit to do.
+This list of prohibited activities is very short in comparison to all the activities you can do!
+Search around to find something exciting and adventurous for your unit.